 As anyone who has tuned into Serial or binge-watched The Jinx and The Keepers knows, true crime narratives are often more compelling and disturbing than anything fiction can make up, and reading all the details in a book makes us feel like we're getting the whole story.
-So adrenaline junkies, DIY sleuths, and self-proclaimed investigators rejoice: Today's reading list will spotlight the 12 best true crime books around.
+Adrenaline junkies, DIY sleuths, and self-proclaimed investigators, rejoice: Today's reading list will spotlight the 14 best true crime books around.

 The Driving Question: How do a place and its communities shape our perception of violent acts?